fcBIM/gruppe38/rules/Assignment 2/README.md

 # Formalities
 41934 Advanced Building Information Modeling 2024
 We are group 38 and the focus area is Sustainability and materials.
-In terms of programming skills we chose to
+/In terms of programming skills we chose to
 - [x] Disagree.

 The focus area is Sustainability and materials where the main objective is to be an analyst and export file with a total GWP score for specified IfcElements.